 Brassfield Elementary School families and employees,

-We have been notified that three individuals living in the same household, who are associated with our school, have tested positive for COVID-19.
-They were last on our campus November 20, 2020.
+We have been notified that an individual associated with our school has tested positive for COVID-19.
+This individual was last on our campus December 15, 2020.

 We are working closely with the Wake County Public Health Division and the individual to identify and notify anyone who may have been in close contact with the individual to provide them further instructions.
 The Centers for Disease Control and Prevention (CDC) defines close contact as being “within 6 feet of an infected person for a total of 15 minutes or more.”